It’s time to plan another year of homeschooling. This will be round twelve.

 I honestly don’t know if I prefer the book or the videos more.
 You certainly don’t need them both, though they are complementary as you are working through the process.
 I am not sure which I would recommend if you were only going to purchases one.

-Put Your Year on Autopilot comes with everything you need to tackle the planning process.
+Plan Your Year comes with everything you need to tackle the planning process.
 The videos walk you through the key information from each chapter of the book and the downloads and planning forum are included.

 If you prefer the more detailed information in a written book, but also want access to the community forum and printable downloads, then you could grab the Plan Your Year Bundle.